OPR-group-BNITM/vimop/README.md

 nf-report.html contains technical information about the run and ressource usage.
 For each sample there is a directory with results (here barcode01).
 The summary of the results is found in report_samplename.html.
-Tables contains the information from the htmml report in .tsv files.
+Tables contains the information from the html report in .tsv files.
 The classification directory contains all files for the centrifuge read classification.
 The directory consensus contains consensus genome sequences, alignment files and variants as well as the chosen reference.
 The chosen selected genomes for curated virus species are listed in selected_consensus with a separate file for each segment.